 Establish good practices around knowledge management

-If an organisation is to institute a more “collaborative” company philosophy, some knowledge management practices must also be communicated and mastered internally:
+If an organization is to institute a more “collaborative” company philosophy, some knowledge management practices must also be communicated and mastered internally:

 Document the projects as much as possible: each project or task must be completed and explained via a template that can be filled out to create a simplified reading.

-Organise regular online sessions to share experiences or hold workshops for reflection.
-Tools like SkillAgora facilitate organising such sharing sessions, according to Le Serviget.
-The tool offers different formats of exchange and allows each Agora user to customise them.
-These include: feedback, practical workshop, blended learning, one-to-one, debate, open innovation and flash talk, which is a short 30-minute format for getting to the heart of a matter.
+Organize regular online sessions to share experiences or hold workshops for reflection.
+Tools like SkillAgora facilitate organizing such sharing sessions, according to Le Serviget.
+The tool offers different formats of exchange and allows each Agora user to customize them.
+These include feedback, practical workshop, blended learning, one-to-one debate, open innovation, and flash talk, which is a short 30-minute format for getting to the heart of a matter.
 “The variety of formats and durations, as well as tools to measure interest also contribute to optimal management of the time invested,” Le Serviget said.